tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-proposals.md

 The Tezos proposal process consists of 5 stages, each of which lasts for 14 cycles (~14 days).
 Briefly, the proposal process is as follows:

-1. *Proposal.* If no proposal gets more than 5% of the state to vote for it, the proposal process repeats indefinitely.
-As soon as a proposal gets 5% of the state to vote for it, the proposal process moves to the next stage.
+1. *Proposal.* If no proposal gets more than 5% of the stake to vote for it, the proposal process repeats indefinitely.
+As soon as a proposal gets 5% of the stake to vote for it, the proposal process moves to the next stage.
 In cases where there are multiple 5%+ proposals on the table, the proposal with the most votes wins.
 2. *Exploration* Proposal needs to hit quorum (between 20-70% based on participation history) and it needs to further hit an acceptance level of 80%+.
 If it fails to meet these thresholds, the process resets back to the *Proposal* stage.
 3. *Cooldown* The proposal is tested on a dedicated test network to make sure it migrates and runs.
 Dapp developers make sure this proposal doesn't break their dapps.
 4. *Promotion* Proposal needs to hit quorum (between 20-70% based on participation history) and it needs to further hit an acceptance level of 80%+.
 If it fails to meet these thresholds, the process resets back to the *Proposal* stage.